 In addition to therapy, education is another foundational component to a strong recovery.
 Educational training that is helpful includes:

 - Life skills therapy

-Some people find it helpful to participate in an aftercare program through a rehab.
+Some people find it helpful to participate in an aftercare program through rehab.
 This allows them to maintain their recovery.
-In an aftercare program, they will also be involved in group therapy, providing them with real-life information from those who are in varying stages of recovery.
+In an aftercare program, they will also be involved in group therapy, providing them with real-life information from those in varying recovery stages.

 Find Hope for Relapse